evidence-dev/evidence/sites/docs/docs/tutorial/create-a-page.md

 # Create a Page

 ## Getting the template directory ready
-To begin with, let's delete files we don't need from the template directory:
+1. To begin with, let's delete files we don't need from the template directory:

    - LICENSE
    - examples.md
    - All the files inside the 'pages' folder

-We also need the add the data from the Needful Things - we are going to use a local SQLite database for the tutorial.
+2. We also need the add the data from the Needful Things - we are going to use a local SQLite database for the tutorial.

    [Download the SQLite database here](/needful_things.db) and put it in your my-project folder, *renaming the file* to `needful_things.db`.

    Your folder should now look something like this:

 ```
 my-project
+|-- .evidence /
+|-- node_modules /
 |-- pages /
 |-- .gitignore
 |-- README.md